Barry Avrich: Film

-Awards and controversy
+Awards

-In April 2022, Avrich received a Canadian Screen Award for Best Documentary Program for Oscar Peterson: Black + White.
-When called up to the mic to make an acceptance speech, his remarks ended with the following statement: "There are so many Black stories in Canada that need to be told.
+In April 2022, Avrich’s film received 4 Canadian Screen Awards including Best Documentary Program for Oscar Peterson: Black + White.

+When accepting the award online during the COVID-19 pandemic, his remarks ended with the following statement:

+"There are so many Black stories in Canada that need to be told.
 It doesn't matter who tells them, we just need to tell 'em."
-At least 11 Canadian film-sector organizations issued prompt statements condemning these remarks, including the Black Screen Office, whose statement called out Avrich's "supreme disrespect of our history" that "cleverly weaponizes the non-Black community"; Reelworld Film Festival, whose statement called out Avrich's words as "reflective of a past system that we are working to change"; and, without naming Avrich, the Academy of Canadian Cinema & Television that is responsible for the Canadian Screen Awards.
-Avrich's statement the next day said that he had "misspoke" and that "[o]f course, it matters who tells stories."
+At least 11 Canadian film-sector organizations issued prompt statements condemning these remarks, including the Black Screen Office, whose statement called out Avrich's "supreme disrespect of our history" that "cleverly weaponizes the non-Black community" Reelworld Film Festival, whose statement called out Avrich's words as "reflective of a past system that we are working to change"; and, without naming Avrich, the Academy of Canadian Cinema & Television that is responsible for the Canadian Screen Awards.
+Avrich apologized the next day and said that he had misspoke and that of course, it matters who tells stories."

+Avrich’s statement was supported by opera star Measha Brueggergosman-Lee — who appears in Oscar Peterson: Black + White and Rosemary Sadlier, former president of the Ontario Black History Society.

+Brueggergosman-Lee said she feels “we need more warriors in the fight, not less” when it comes to telling racialized narratives.
+She also called Avrich “an unflinching and uncompromising advocate for stories that need (and deserve) to be told.”

+Sadlier asked: “What of the need to ‘just tell the stories’ when so many of them have been overlooked or purposely excluded?
+What about when we fail to acknowledge the actions, the history that people are making right now?
+What about room for different approaches/perspectives?”